HarperDB/documentation/docs/developers/operations-api/logs.md

 ---

 ## Read Audit Log
-AuditLog must be enabled in the HarperDB configuration file to make this request.
+AuditLog must be enabled in the Harper configuration file to make this request.
 Returns a verbose history of all transactions logged for the specified database table, including original data records.
 You may filter your results with the optional search_type and search_values fields.
-Read more about HarperDB transaction logs here: https://docs.harperdb.io/docs/transaction-logging#read_audit_log.
+Read more about Harper transaction logs here: https://docs.harperdb.io/docs/transaction-logging#read_audit_log.

 _Operation is restricted to super_user roles only_